Baked Beans À La Différence

 • rest, covered at least an hour and preferably 5 hours in the regrigerator.
 Set a timer so you don;t end up with overly salty vegetables

-• rinse off the salt and pat dry with a clean tea towel or absorbent paper
+• VERY briefly rinse off the salt and use a clean tea towel or absorbent paper to absorb the excess water

 • serve in a clean bowl with the kelp and chilli.
 Try garnishing with a few black sesame seeds